Do you have crooked teeth?

 Some people experience more pain than others.
 As a result, manufacturers are trying to improve lingual brackets by making them more compact and polished.

-If the pain is unbearable, you could try applying topical tooth pain relief gel to the soft tissue in your mouth.
+If the pain is unbearable, apply topical tooth pain relief gel to the soft tissue in your mouth.

 Another alternative would be to apply a small amount of wax to the pointy edges of your braces.
 If you have a wire that is jabbing you, consult with your dentist to have it clipped, which will prevent it from causing further pain.